alexwolson/carte-enbridge-bootcamp/README.md

 - [Day 2](#day-2): Introduction to TensorFlow and Digital Transformation
 - [Day 3](#day-3): AI and Safety
 - [Day 4](#day-4): AI in Market Strategy, Analyzing Historical Safety Data, and Understanding the Carbon Cost of Machine Learning
+- [Day 5](#day-5): Building a GPT model from scratch and How to generate text: using different decoding methods for language generation with Transformers

 ---